 There are the Father's Day gifts that you might think are funny or cute or clever, and then there are the Father's Day gifts that dads actually like and will use.
 Which kind are you giving dad?

-Here’s a list of common Father’s Day gift categories that dads really don’t want, followed by what you should buy instead:
+Here's a freshly updated list of common Father's Day gift categories that dads really don't want, followed by what you should buy instead.

 You might be tempted to have a little fun with dad on Father's Day by purchasing something silly and embarrassing like "meggings," denim swimwear, or another joke from this list of gifts so bad they're awesome.
 You might think it'll just be hilarious to see the look on dad's face when he opens up an inflatable toupee, or a "Senior Moments" memory workout book, or adult diapers, or something else that makes a show of how old your old man is.
 Ha-ha-ha.
 Joke's on you, uncool, bald, pathetic, incontinent old man!
 You know, dementia and death are probably right around the corner!
 Ha-ha-ha.

 Granted, some dads might think this stuff is really a laugh riot too.
 But … probably not.
 Same goes for gag gifts that burp and fart.
 We don't want them, nor do we appreciate the message sent when we're given them.
 As one dad blogger put it on his list of Father's Day gifts dad doesn't want, "I understand that I don't hide my body's venting.
 But I realize every Father's Day that's how you see us.
 I'm just a cartoon fart machine to you."